+- title;

-- · title; - · encumbrances;
+- encumbrances;

-- · easements;
+- easements;

-- · planning and zoning permits;
+- planning and zoning permits;

 - construction and environmental matters;

-- · leases;
+- leases;

 - taxes (including stamp duty);

 - insurance;

-- · service agreements; and
+- service agreements; and

 - potential restitution claims.

-The due diligence review is normally conducted prior to entering into an agreement and the findings are normally reflected in the agreement.
-However, where an asset is acquired indirectly by the acquisition of shares in the company owning the asset, both pre-completion and post-completion due diligence reviews are conducted.
+The due diligence review is normally conducted prior to entering into an agreement, and the findings are normally reflected in the agreement.
+However, where an asset is acquired indirectly through the acquisition of shares in the company owning the asset, both pre- and post-completion due diligence reviews are conducted.

-In order to minimize potential risks, the parties often decide to execute a preliminary sale and purchase agreement before transferring the real estate.
-This gives the buyer an opportunity to review the current legal and physical condition of the property with a secure right to purchase once this is completed satisfactorily.
+To minimize potential risks, the parties often decide to execute a preliminary sale and purchase agreement before transferring the real estate.
+This gives the buyer an opportunity to review the current legal and physical condition of the property and provides a secure right to purchase once this is completed satisfactorily.

-If the property estate is not as the seller has represented, then the agreement will normally allow the buyer to terminate the initial agreement.
+If the property is not as the seller has represented, then the agreement will normally allow the buyer to terminate the initial agreement.
 In some situations, the parties also agree an exclusivity period for the buyer, but this is normally dealt with in a separate letter of intent.

-An agreement for purchase of real estate should be completed by notarized deed.
-An agreement transferring the ownership of land or the right of perpetual usufruct cannot be made conditional or limited in time.
+A real estate purchase agreement should be completed by a notarized deed.
+An agreement transferring the ownership of land, or the right of perpetual usufruct cannot be conditional or limited in time.
 Breach of these requirements renders the transaction null and void.